temitopeAdeyemo/Event-Ticket-Booking-System/README.md

 ## Usage

-To start the application in development mode: (Configure the `.env` variables from the `.env-example`)
+To start the application in development mode: (Configure the `.env` variables from the `.env-xample`)

 ```bash
   yarn start:dev